 Popular overnight and two-night trips from Hanoi include Mai Chau, Ninh Binh, Tam Dao and Cuc Phuong National Park.
 Thac Ba Lake is another, less visited, nearby option.
 If you want to venture further afield, north Vietnam offers numerous routes through amazing scenery, or buy a bike and do the classic north-to-south journey.

-Rentabike, which we recommended in 2011, are still a good bet for bike rentals but now also operate private guided tours for groups of two or more and will help you plan an itinerary if you want to go it alone.
+Rentabike remain a good bet for bike rentals and now also operate private guided tours for groups of two or more and will help you plan an itinerary if you want to go it alone.
 Prices range from US$80 to $140 per day, all inclusive.

 Dao Duy Tu and Luong Ngoc Quyen Streets in Old Quarter are now lined with motorbike shops, a popular spot being Vietnam Motorbikes.
 Originally focused on refurbishing and selling bikes, they now also offer guided tours.
 Their two-day tours cost US$80 per person, including bike hire, accommodation, food and a guide, and they guarantee no more than six bikes on each tour.
 Choose from automatic, semi-automatic or “beefed up” manuals.

 Famous Cuong’s Motorbike Adventures now operates out of a smart shop on Gia Ngu Street, also in Old Quarter, and has a diverse fleet of motorbikes on which to enjoy your tour.
 Bikes include Minsks, Urals and more modern Honda CRFs.
 Cuong’s offers a range of scheduled departures on trips lasting from three to 11 days and can also arrange trips as far as Ho Chi Minh City or into Laos.